 Marcel Serubungo Bio

 Marcel Serubungo is a pastor in the Democratic Republic of Congo (DRC) committed to peace-building and experienced in Servant leadership training and conflict resolution.
-He worked with World Relief for around 18 years in DR Congo, Sudan and South Sudan bringing divided communities together in the role of Regional Peace Building Technical Advisor.
-Currently, Marcel is the Director of LIT- Congo where he is focusing on Spiritual recovery for God’s servants who lost their confidence in the Lord because of challenges they faced during periods of wars in the DR Congo.
-He also work on the reconciliation of different ethnic groups in conflict in DR Congo, aiming to Community holistic transformation, Healing and Development.
-Marcel holds a Master’s Degree (M.A): Sustainable Peace and Conflict Management, Peace Studies.
+He worked with World Relief for 18 years in DR Congo, Sudan and South Sudan bringing divided communities together in the role of Regional Peace Building Technical Advisor.
+Currently, Marcel is the Director of LIT-Congo where he is focusing on spiritual recovery for God’s servants who lost their confidence in the Lord because of challenges they faced during periods of wars in the DR Congo.
+He also works on the reconciliation of different ethnic groups in conflict in DR Congo, aiming toward holistic community transformation, healing and development.
+Marcel holds a master’s degree in Sustainable Peace and Conflict Management, Peace Studies.